EspenAlbert/atlas-init/test_atlas_init/test_tf_ext/test_tf_vars/test_generate_inputs_md_cluster.md

 Type: `string`

 ### name
-Description: Human-readable label that identifies this cluster, for example: `my-product-cluster
+Description: Human-readable label that identifies this cluster, for example: `my-product-cluster`.

 Type: `string`

 ### cluster_type
 Description: Type of the cluster that you want to create.
-Valid values are REPLICASET/SHARDED/GEOSHARDED
+Valid values are `REPLICASET` / `SHARDED` / `GEOSHARDED`.

 Type: `string`